 ZANDERS

 Zanders has a pronounced musical theater proclivity within an indie, piano-pop sensibility.
 Honest lyrics, colorful harmonies, and varying forms amplify CT/NY-based three-piece Zanders’ distinct sound.
-Members Kevin O’Donnell (bass), John Rule III (drums), and Alex Saraceno (piano, lead vocals) continue to develop this sound they began in 2012, which can be heard on their third and most recent album, Concentration Sixty-Four, released with Funnybone Records.
+Members Kevin O’Donnell (bass), John Rule III (drums), and Alex Saraceno (piano, lead vocals) continue to develop this sound they began in 2012, which can be heard on their third LP, Concentration Sixty-Four, released with Funnybone Records in 2020.

 Stereogum features “Traces”